Dr Martin Nicklin MA PhD

 Tel: +44 (0)114 271 2237

-I joined the University of Sheffield in October 1992 after a PhD working on the biochemistry of cystatins (cysteine proteinase inhibitors) with Alan Barrett in Cambridge from 1980-1983, a post-doctoral Damon Runyon-Walter Winchell fellowship at the State University of New York at Stony Brook, where I worked on the replication of poliovirus (the connection being the viral cysteine proteinases) from 1984-1987 with Eckard Wimmer and as a Junior Scientist at the Institute for Molecular Pathology in Vienna between 1988 and 1991 where I worked on DNA-binding proteins Fos and Jun.
+I joined the University of Sheffield in October 1992 after studying for a PhD from 1980-1983, working on the biochemistry of cystatins (cysteine proteinase inhibitors) with Alan Barrett in Cambridge, then from 1984-1987 working as a post-doctoral Damon Runyon-Walter Winchell fellow at SUNY Stony Brook with Eckard Wimmer on the replication of poliovirus (the connection being the viral cysteine proteinases) and then between 1988 and 1991 as a Junior Scientist at the Institute for Molecular Pathology in Vienna, where I worked on DNA-binding proteins Fos and Jun.
 I began work at the University of Sheffield on mapping, discovering and searching for the functions of interleukin-1-like proteins (which we surmised would exist and would also be important!) in mouse and human.
 My research pathway has been from protein biochemistry through molecular biology into genetics and immunology.

-I am a long standing and active member of the University's Local Genetic Modification Committee.
+I am a long standing and active member of the University's Local Genetic Modification Committee and I sit on the School and Faculty Postgraduate Taught Programmes Committees.

 - Identifying the connection between IL-1Ra-deficiency and chronic inflammatory diseases.